Why is proofreading important?

 5. Keep a sharp eye

 Lookout for the homonym.
 These are words that share the same spelling or pronunciation but have different meanings.
-For example, accept/except and complement/compliment.
+For example, to/two/too, accept/except and complement/compliment.
 Also, keep an eye out for the contraction.
 This includes they're, it's, you're, don’t etc.

 6. Read aloud

 Sometimes it helps to read your work out loud because your ears may pick up on errors which your eyes have missed.
-If you're in an office, you can simply plug your headphones in and use the Word Read Aloud function.
+If you're in an office, you can simply plug your headphones in and use the ‘Read Aloud’ function in Microsoft Word.

 7. Check names, dates and places